 There are two methods of removal: chemical and physical.
 Chemical removal involves the use of a strong exfoliating product that will dissolve the rough skin.
 Physical removal is done with a pumice or foot file and a little bit of elbow grease.

-Dr. Bailey’s 3 Steps for Soft and Smooth Feet
+Dr. Bailey’s 3 Steps to Treat Calluses at Home for Soft and Smooth Feet

 - Soak your feet in warm water or a shower for 10-15 minutes.